Contact Models in Robotics: a Comparative Analysis: Introduction

-Many manipulation tasks can be tackled by assuming quasi-staticity and by considering only a restricted variety of contact events \cite{mason1985robot,ponce1997computing}.
+Many manipulation tasks can be tackled by assuming quasi-staticity and considering only a restricted variety of contact events \cite{mason1985robot,ponce1997computing}.
 The recent robotics efforts, highlighted, for instance, by the athletic motions performed by the humanoid robots of Boston Dynamics~\cite{BD2022video}, focus on very dynamic tasks for which these simplification hypotheses cannot hold.
 In fact, tasks like agile locomotion or dexterous manipulation require the robot to quickly plan and finely exploit, at best, the contact interactions with its environment to shape the movements \cite{mordatch2012discovery, posa2014direct, toussaint2018differentiable}.
-In this respect, the ability to handle impacts and frictions, physical phenomena at the core of contact interactions, becomes fundamental for robotic simulators.
+In this respect, the ability to handle impacts and friction, physical phenomena at the core of contact interactions, becomes fundamental for robotic simulators.

-Physics simulation is often considered a solved problem with several well-known simulators which are available off-the-shelf.
-However, simulating a physical system raises several and complex issues that are usually circumvented at the cost of approximations or costly computation.
+Physics simulation is often considered a solved problem with several well-known simulators that are available off the shelf.
+However, simulating a physical system raises several complex issues that are usually circumvented at the cost of approximations or costly computation.
 When simulating a system evolving freely, rigid body dynamics algorithms~\cite{featherstone2014rigid,carpentier2019pinocchio} are now established as the way to go due to their high efficiency.
 For robotics, one has to consider interactions through contact between the robot and its environment, thus constraining the movement.
-However, due to the creation or the breaking of contacts along a trajectory, the dynamics switch from one mode to the other, making the problem of simulating a system with contacts and frictions highly non-smooth and non-convex~\cite{moreau1988mdp, jean1999non, acary2011contact}.
-More precisely, contact dynamics between rigid objects are governed by three main principles: the Signorini condition specifies the unilaterality nature of contact interactions, while the Coulomb's law of friction and the maximum dissipation principle (MDP) of Moreau state that friction force should lie inside a second-order cone and oppose the movement.
+However, due to the creation of the breaking of contacts along a trajectory, the dynamics switch from one mode to the other, making the problem of simulating a system with contacts and friction highly non-smooth~\cite{moreau1988mdp, jean1999non, acary2011contact}.
+Numerical integration schemes for non-smooth systems fall into two main categories: event-driven and time-stepping methods \cite{brogliato2002numerical}.
+Most modern robotics simulators are part of the latter category because predicting collisions is intractable due to the complexity of the scenes.
+Therefore, we will restrict our study to this type of method.